 The CE Department provides additional support for students who have Special Educational Needs and Disabilities.
 This may for example relate to specific learning difficulties, autistic spectrum condition, physical difficulties or helping those who find the academic programme difficult to access without additional support.
-In addition, we have experience of working with students with dyslexia, dyspraxia, dyscalculia, attention deficit (hyperactivity) disorder, semantic processing disorder, visual and/or hearing impairment.
+In addition, we have experience of working with students with dyslexia, dyspraxia, dyscalculia, attention deficit (hyperactivity) disorder, semantic processing disorder, visual and/or hearing impairment, any sensory or physical needs.
 At Chetham's, close liaison takes place between students and staff, staff and staff, parents and carers and staff.
-The House and Tutor teams, Medical, Instrumental, Academic, Catering, Administrative staff all work to ensure students are supported within and beyond the classroom.
-Parents and carers of all students, day or boarding, are encouraged to discuss with us any additional provision and/or reasonable adjustments.
+The House and Tutor teams, Medical, Instrumental, Academic, Catering, Housekeeping, Maintenance and Administrative staff all work to ensure students are supported within and beyond the classroom.
+Parents and carers of all students, day or boarding, are encouraged to discuss with us any additional provision and / or reasonable adjustments.